The Editor's Manual

 Names of decades and centuries (the 1800s, the 1970s, the eighties, the ’90s) are generally considered plural but can also be used with singular verbs.

 “Neither,” which means “not either,” negates each of two possibilities individually.
-Treat it as singular (“neither is”).
-In informal usage, it sometimes negates both things together and then takes a plural verb (“neither are”).
+In formal writing, treat it as singular (“neither is”).
+In informal usage, it may take either a singular or a plural verb (“neither is/are”).

 When the words in a compound subject are joined by “and,” it is plural.
 When they are joined by “or” or “nor,” the verb should agree with the part closest to it.
 When phrases like “as well as” are attached to a singular subject, it stays singular.